jolana-veneny/nightmare/modules/00-intro/unit_01.md

     variables and command line arguments to the program.
 -   *stack*: the stack is for organizing the execution of the program into stack frames for tracing functions and local variables.
-Each function call *pushes* a stack fram. from on the stack, and each return *pops* off a stack frame.
+Each function call *pushes* a stack frame from on the stack, and each return *pops* off a stack frame.
 The stack grows towards lower addresses, into empty memory address space.
 -   *heap* : the heap is for dynamic, global memory allocations, such as